 In addition to the ample networking opportunities, you get to learn the latest techniques and theories from professionals, and the latest innovative products from companies.
 We believe you will get excellent value for the cost of your ticket.

 Who Organises SID?

 A group of volunteers runs the show.
 We love what we do.
-We challenge ourselves to be innovative, and every year continue to rethink every aspect of the conference.
+We challenge ourselves to be innovative, and every year we continue to rethink every aspect of the conference.
 We are committed to deliver the best conference experience for you.

 Treasurer and Venue

 Young Professionals Representative